thilak-r/machine-learning-assignments/Assignment-3-LogisticRegressionProject/README.md

-# Assingment 03/10 Logistic Regression Project Demonstration
+# Assignment 03/10 Logistic Regression Project Demonstration
 ## 🎯 Diabetes Prediction App using Logistic Regression

 Welcome to the **Diabetes Prediction App**, a machine learning project built to predict whether a patient has diabetes based on the Pima Indians Diabetes Dataset.
 This app leverages a Logistic Regression model with an accuracy of ~72% and is deployed using Streamlit. 🚀